 The first item we added to the container is non-clumping Kitty Litter, just a small 7 pound bag works fine and it was less than $1.
 Kitty Litter is perfect for throwing under your tires if you are stuck in snow or on ice, it will give you traction.

 Next are the Booster Cables, which every car should have regardless if it’s Winter time or not.
 We found these for less than $10.

 Then we added a can of Fix-a-Flat.
 While this obliviously is not a permanent fix, it could get you by in an emergency.

 The heated emergency blanket might have been one of those items you weren’t aware of.
 I didn’t know they were available until Doug suggested it.
 We found the blanket in the camping section at Walmart.

 Next are the Hand Warmers…these my friends, are the best ever!
 We used them while sitting through cold football and baseball games last year.
 And are a perfect addition to your Emergency Car Kit.

 Once again, even if it’s not Winter time, a First Aid Kit is a must in every vehicle.
 We found this one near the Pharmacy, and it’s packed with products.

 Finishing off our Winter Emergency Car Kit is quite possibly the coolest item yet, a light, but this is not your ordinary flashlight.
 This is a LED flashlight and it doesn’t need batteries, you just crank the handle to generate power.
 It also has a steady light and a flashing light for emergencies.

 And there you have it…a little piece of mind that took about 30 minutes of your time to shop for and assemble and about $40 worth of products.
-We could have added many other items, but we wanted to keep the Car Kit easy for a woman to use.

 Here are a few extra tips for you…